 Eating in Iceland:

 You might have noticed that a gourmet tour is a must of all my trips.
-Although, Iceland can´t compete with mediterranean cuisine (mainly due to its climate and lack of fresh local fruits and vegetables), foodies would definitely appreciate Icelandic fish soup and the amazing bread&bakery!
+Although Iceland can´t compete with Mediterranean cuisine for me (mainly due to its climate and lack of fresh local fruits and vegetables), foodies will definitely appreciate Icelandic fish soup and its amazing bread&bakery!
 Although eating in Iceland can be tricky…

-During my week in Iceland I´ve tried to explore the most popular food spots and now I´m ready to share my experiences with you.
-Here you have all the foods and restaurants that made my stay in Iceland tastier.
+During my week in Iceland, I´ve tried to explore the most popular food spots and now I´m ready to share my experiences with you.

 A great restaurant, located inside the cowshed and offering homemade local foods such as smoked trout, mozzarella and Geysir rye bread.
-Everything is fresh and the service was great also.
+Everything was fresh and the service was great also.
 Really, nothing to add here.

 Old Iceland (in Reykjavík) offers probably the best fish soup I´ve ever had.
-Very nice service and really delicious homemade food.
+Very nice service and really delicious homemade meals.
 They tend to be completely full for dinner.
-I was there for lunch though and there were only 2 tables besides ours.
+We visited for lunch though: there were only 2 tables besides ours.
 Loved this place!

-Nice restaurant with great pizzas, baked in fire oven.
+Nice restaurant in Akureyri with great pizzas, baked in a fire oven.
 I got “The Pond” pizza (garlic bread langoustine+cheese), mozzarella sticks were also really nice.
 Ok, it was not the best pizza in my life, but it was good.
 Besides the place is such a “design goals”.

 Another place for eating in Iceland with a very complicated name, where we stopped during our visit to the Snæfellsnes Peninsula.
 Located in a lovely Fisherman´s village Stykkishólmur, Sjávarpakkhúsið has a small menu with a few very fresh and delicious food options.
 The mussels and fish soup were particularly good.
-Great service and good (for Iceland) price quality relation.
+Great service and good (for Iceland) price-quality relation.

-This place is quite touristic.
-And it´s all because of nice views and quiet location.
+This place is quite touristic, all because of the nice views and quiet location.
 The food is ok, the menu is small, but all homemade.
 Service was average.
 It´s only worth visiting when the weather is good and you could seat outside.
 Everything inside was so tiny – I felt being a Viking, seriously.

 Coffee and Snacks